Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 - Arizona has played 10 games, with six wins against the spread.

-- This year, the Wildcats have an against-the-spread record of 4-1 in their five games as an underdog of 15 points or more.
+- The Wildcats are 4-1 ATS when underdogs by 14 points or more this year.

-- Arizona's games this season have gone over the point total four times in 10 opportunities (40%).
+- Arizona's games this season have eclipsed the over/under four times in 10 opportunities (40%).

 - When Arizona records more than 26.0 points, it is 2-0 against the spread and 0-2 overall.

-- When Arizona totals more than 397.8 yards, the team is 3-0 against the spread and 0-3 overall.
+- Arizona is 3-0 against the spread and 0-3 overall when the team totals more than 397.8 yards.

-- The Wildcats have turned the ball over 20 times, two fewer times than the Cougars have forced turnovers (22).
+- This year the Wildcats have 20 turnovers, two fewer than the Cougars have takeaways (22).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.